Visiting Muxia Spain | A Magical Village in Galicia

 - Where to Stay in Muxía Spain

-- Muxía Day Trips & Things to Do Along Costa da Morte
+- Muxía Day Trips & Places to See Along the Costa da Morte

 - A Not-So-Quick Guide to Visiting Muxia Spain